CiscoDevNet/msx-developer-guides/01-msx-developer-program-basics/80-configuring-security-clients.md

 Therefore, we separate clients into public clients and confidential clients.
 Public clients are suitable for use by apps that cannot keep a secret, and confidential client for apps that can.
 Public clients will not have a client secret, and can only be configured with limited scopes, the can also can only be configured with a subset of the oauth2 grant types.

+**NOTE:** As of MSX 4.3, user will no longer need to manually create public or confidential security clients for components that are deployed by SLM.
+If one still wishes to create a security client, it will require writing the cli tool yourself.

 ## Confidential Security Client Basics
 If you are creating a confidential security client first ask yourself if you need it.
 To create one you will need: